 We were there on the day after it opened for the winter season after they had refreshed it and added new displays.
 Most elaborate of course is the Emirates A380, fully covered in flowers.

 Even though we were there late morning, it was already quite hot during our visit.
 While there are areas under shade to sit down, while walking around we were in full sun.
 As the weather cools this should be less of an issue.

 Due to the heat we were there for no more than 90 minutes, and that included sitting down for a drink.

 Some of the displays are pretty cool, but it was also possible to see where some were not yet in full bloom.
 The theme this year is sunflowers, and they were everywhere but not always in flower.

 While Dubai Miracle Garden gets much acclaim, I actually preferred Dubai Garden Glow, for something quite whimsical just to look at.
 It is much bigger, easier to get to and cheaper to visit.

-Wifi in Dubai is fast and pretty much everywhere.
+Wifi in the United Arab Emirates is fast and pretty much everywhere.
 There was free wifi in all of the malls, airports and restaurants.
 If you have a local sim, there was also wifi on public transport and in the metro stations.

 Hilton Garden Inn Dubai Mall of the Emirates